aquanetwork/aquachain/dashboard/README.md

 $ (cd dashboard/assets && ./node_modules/.bin/flow-typed install)
 ```

 Normally the dashboard assets are bundled into AquaChain via `go-bindata` to avoid external dependencies.
 Rebuilding AquaChain after each UI modification however is not feasible from a developer perspective.
-Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `aquad` to use external assets to not rely on compiled resources:
+Instead, we can run `webpack` in watch mode to automatically rebundle the UI, and ask `aquachain` to use external assets to not rely on compiled resources:

 ```
 $ (cd dashboard/assets && ./node_modules/.bin/webpack --watch)
-$ aquad --dashboard --dashboard.assets=dashboard/assets --vmodule=dashboard=5
+$ aquachain --dashboard --dashboard.assets=dashboard/assets --vmodule=dashboard=5
 ```

 To bundle up the final UI into AquaChain, run `go generate`: